dwshadle/florence-price-catalog/_texts/price-interim.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 {:.bibliography}

+---

+## Notes
+[^fn1]: This score lists the composer as "INKSPOT" and the lyricist as "A Colored Poet."
+It includes other markings ("Class I" and "103" [in blue pencil]) that suggest it was entered into a composition contest.